UCB-INFO-PYTHON/W200Fall18_GroupProject_Jon-Thanh-Eddie/README.md

 For this project, our team decided to analyze the correlations and potential cause / effect relationship of the variables between Chicago crimes data with Chicago traffic violations data and Chicago demographic data.

-We have agreed to share the content within this Repo for educational purpose only, not to be distributed or use for any other purpose.
+We have agreed to share the content within this Repo with UCB MIDS program, for educational purpose only, not to be distributed or use for any other purpose.
 Thank you.